learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 This dataset contains `421570` rows!
-That's large enough that we should consider building our model on a subset of the data to increase our speed during the modeling step.
-Modeling is an iterative process, and we'll likely have to fit out model multiple times as we tweak it--by subsetting our dataset, we'll protect ourselves from insane runtimes everytime we make a small change and need to rerun our model.
-Once we have a prototype built, we can always add all the extra data back in!
+That's large enough that you should consider building our model on a subset of the data to increase our speed during the modeling step.
+Modeling is an iterative process, and you'll likely have to fit out model multiple times as you tweak it--by subsetting the dataset, you'll protect yourself from insane runtimes every time you make a small change and need to rerun the model.
+Once you have a prototype built, you can always add all the extra data back in!

 ### Subsetting our Dataset